 Four simple words.
 Mightier than the sword.

 Amy Kaufman Burk is an author and blogger.
 Her first novel, Hollywood High: Achieve The Honorable, was written in reaction to seeing gay teens bullied in high school, and follows a family’s journey after the daughter comes out.
 Amy’s second novel, Tightwire, includes a strong friendship between two men, one gay and one straight, as well as a lesbian couple (raising a son and daughter) who become role model parents to the main character.
-Amy’s blog has several posts in strong support of LGBTQ+.
-To learn more about Amy, visit her website and find links to her blog and to her novels on Amazon.
+Amy’s blog has several posts written in ally support of LGBTQ+.

 Hollywood High: Achieve The Honorable and Tightwire have both been on Amazon’s Top Rated List for LGBT Literary Fiction.